I only wanted to make some heart-shaped cookies.

 She looked at me puzzled.
 “It’s really okay.”

-Somehow, as I drove home exhausted, I felt a little less than okay.
+Somehow, as I drove home exhausted, I felt less than okay.

 But after school, my daughter came bounding out of her class.
 “Mom!
 You made the best cookies ever!”